JonathanReeve/jonreeve.com/_posts/2016-10-08-socratic-dialogue-generator.markdown

  - tutorials
 ---

-In the influential 1948 paper titled “A Mathematical Theory of Communication,” the mathematician Claude Shannon conducts a thought experiment to construct an algorithmic approximation of language.
+In the influential 1948 paper [“A Mathematical Theory of Communication,”](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?arnumber=6773024) the mathematician Claude Shannon conducts a thought experiment to construct an algorithmic approximation of language.
 The algorithm can be described like this:

 1. Choose a book at random from your bookshelf, and open to a random page.
 Choose a random word on that page.
 Record this word.